Burning Paradise: Release

-Time Out London referred to the film as a "A box office disaster in Hong Kong".
+Time Out London referred to the film as a "A box office disaster in Hong Kong" where it was only in theatres for eight days.
 After its release in Hong Kong on 27 March 1994, it grossed a total of HK$1,819,69 against a HK$23 million budget.
 The film was the 145th highest-grossing film in Hong Kong for 1994.
+Lam responded to the Hong Kong box office on the film, saying it cost more than 23 million Hong Kong dollars to make and was "a big loss for Golden Harvest."